-The service name is a unique identifier of a service in the current cluster.
-Services use the service name+access port combination to access one another.
+A service name is a unique identifier of a service in the current cluster.
+Services access each other through the service name and access port.

 Yes.
-To do this, you can log in to your CVM and run the
+You can log in to your CVM instance and run the

 docker login command to log in to the third-party image repository and pull the image.

 Make sure that the CVM instances in the cluster have public bandwidth; otherwise, public network services may fail to be created.

 For more information, see Setting the Resource Limit of Workload.

 If this option is enabled, applications in the container will have true root permission.
 We recommend you enable it when you need to perform higher-level system operations on applications in the container, such as building an NFS server.

 Yes.
 Currently, you can use the following two options to specify the security group for a CLB instance when a service uses it: